 After a long journey, we got down from Hatton at around 2.30pm and straightaway took the bus to Nallathanniya.
 Once we got down from there, we were in a hurry to have lunch.
 Since the journey was long and tiresome, we all agreed to have some rest.

 Next started the sacred journey, we started it at around 6.30pm.
 We divided our crowd into several teams and gave garbage bags for them in order to collect the plastics and polythene both upwards and downwards.
-Also it was a fact to be proud that most of the rotaractors were first time climbers which we call as “කෝඩුකාරයො” and among them there were not only Buddhists but also Tamil and Muslim mates.
+Also, most of the rotaractors were first time climbers whom we call as “කෝඩුකාරයො” and among them, it was significant that there were not only Buddhists but also Tamil and Muslim mates.
 Everyone equally made great effort in collecting garbage and also everyone received everyone’s support in reaching the peak.